 Wicked Cow has a fun vibe, helped by the updated sayings and quotes on the walls and a music theme of song lyrics.
 The staff is friendly and service is fast, even on a busy night.
 We have gone several times now and we’ve enjoyed everything we’ve tried.

 Look at all this food!
+(But you’ll want to focus on that Murder Burger!)

 As a non-beef eater, they made me a Kow-rean Burger using a veggie patty.
 As veggie patties go, this was fantastic.
 Not dry at all and with good flavor, it fit perfect with the regular Kow-rean toppings of kimchi, seared pork belly, aoili and an egg.